koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 still ok.
 But, once you're at control-flow constructs like conditionals, this is not the right solution.

-String templating isn't the only approach that has been used to manage Kubernetes configurations.
-Configuration languages like Jsonnet, Cue, and Dhall attempt to solve some of these challenges by treating configuration as structured data rather than text.
-These languages introduce programming constructs like variables, conditionals, and functions while maintaining a declarative model.
-However, they often introduce their own complexity.
-Jsonnet, for example, provides a powerful way to generate JSON/YAML but can quickly become difficult to debug due to its evaluation model.
-Cue enforces strong validation but requires a different way of thinking about constraints and configurations.
-Each of these tools attempts to move beyond naive string interpolation and offer a step in the right direction, but they still operate largely as external DSLs rather than being deeply integrated into the Kubernetes resource model.

 #### Templates contain business logic

 With Helm, organizations often implement what I call a "god chart" or "one